Ikunat/Ikunat/README.md

 - 👋 Hi, I’m @Ikunat
-- 👀 I’m interested in Web Dev and UX/UI design.
+- 👀 I’m interested in Web/Apps Dev and graphic design.
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning React, Angular, Node.js, GraphQL, Docker, and so on...
-- 💞️ I’m looking to collaborate on anything needed for React and Node.js !
+- 💞️ I’m looking to collaborate on anything cool !
 - 📫 You can reach me at francoisdeleau.com 👽

 <!---